-Every day, millions of older Americans (those 65 years of age or older) manage basic health, and functioning needs with the help of family caregivers.
+Every day, millions of older Americans (those 65 years of age or older) manage basic health and functioning needs with the help of family caregivers.
 Approximately 43.5 million caregivers (defined as relatives, partners, friends, or neighbors who provide assistance because of a personal relationship rather than financial compensation) set up medical appointments, coordinate services, help with daily tasks, prepare meals, assist with transportation, manage medicines, and handle bills and banking.
-Whether the person they are caring for is living with them or living hundreds of miles away, individuals caring for an older adult sacrifice a lot of their own time and even their wellbeing.
+Whether the person they are caring for is living with them or hundreds of miles away, individuals caring for an older adult sacrifice a lot of their time and even their well-being.

 Online Education and Information:

 - mmLearn.org offers a wide variety of education and training for caregivers.

 - When Dementia Knocks information presented by Dr. Elaine Eshbaugh, Professor of Family Services & Gerontology at the University of Northern Iowa provides insite into dealing with Alzheimers and related dementias.

 Check your local library for the following resources:

 - The Magic of Humor in Caregiving by James R. Sherman

 - Preventing Caregiver Burnout by James R. Sherman

 - Positive Caregiver Attitudes by James R. Sherman

 - The Emotional Survival Guide for Caregivers: Looking After Yourself and Your Family While Helping an Aging Parent by Barry J. Jacobs